 There’s also handwriting when you’re drafting.
 I find that works best for me a lot, especially because you don’t have the Internet or other computer-related distractions.

-And then there is something I’ve discovered quite recently.
+And then there is something I’ve discovered.
 It is called dictation.
 That is when you put up your program microphone and speak into it.
 The words then come out on the screen.